20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Our top 20 Costa Rica Pacific beaches list includes everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation

-Playa San Miguel
+Playa Coyote & Playa San Miguel

+Off the beaten path you will find Playa Coyote and Playa San Miguel.
+Next door to each other, the beaches are similar- lined with private homes and tiny restaurants.
 Playa San Miguel is one of the eight cleanest beaches in Costa Rica, garnering the prestigious Playa Azul flag.
 Turtles nest here and come home year-round, and the beach is three miles long.
 Perfect for walking!

 Playa Junquillal

+Playa Junquillal is a hidden gem for families and one of the best beaches for kids in Costa Rica.
 At the north end of the beach, there are countless tide pools for spotting tiny fish and crabs- this will keep your kids entertained for hours.
 On top of that- you can see turtles nesting year-round at this beach.

 Playa Montezuma

-Montezuma Beach is a surfer’s paradise, and one of the most popular beaches in Costa Rica.
-If you get tired of the beach (which I never do), the hike to the Montezuma Waterfalls is definitely worth it- it’s one of the best waterfalls in Costa Rica.
+If you get tired of the beach (which I never do), the hike to the Montezuma Waterfalls is definitely worth it- it’s one of the best waterfalls in Costa Rica

 Playa Nosara

-Playa Nosara is the place to be.
-It’s within minutes of some of the best beaches in Costa Rica, and retains a small-town feel without sacrificing amenities.
+Playa Nosara is the place to be!
+It’s within minutes of some of the best beaches in Costa Rica, but retains a small-town feel without sacrificing amenities.
 There are tons of things to do in Nosara– even kid’s camp and nannies are available.
-There are also great hotels here- check out our list of top places to stay in Nosara.

 Puntarenas Region of the Costa Rica Pacific Coast